 We're no strangers to the concept of the sympathetic villain in video games.
 Mass Effect's Illusive Man was a cold, calculating bastard who would stop at nothing to put humanity on top of the galactic food chain.
 But, despite that, I wouldn't consider him evil.
-He took no pleasure in the awful acts that his Cerberus organisation had to enact – he believed that he had no choice, that fate had forced his hand.
+He took no pleasure in the awful acts that his Cerberus organization had to enact—he believed that he had no choice, that fate had forced his hand.

 Okay, here's your spoiler warning.
-If you've not played Quantum Break, and don't want its plot ruined, click away now.
+If you haven't played Quantum Break, and don't want its plot ruined, click away now.

 The story opens with Paul Serene and the player-controlled "hero" character, Jack Joyce, performing a time-travel experiment that literally blows up in their faces, causing a fracture in time that will ultimately lead to the end of time.
 Think of it like a crack on a windshield, growing in size until the whole thing shatters; or, as Jack's brother Will so fantastically puts it: "If time is an egg, then that egg is fucking broken.
 The time egg is fucked."
 Almost immediately after the explosion, the private security troops of a company called Monarch Solutions raid the facility.
 Jack escapes with his brother, while Paul proceeds into the time machine, and into the future.